-This course explores the process of grant proposal writing from the initial inquiry through submittal.
-Students completing the course will develop a grant proposal idea, identify and choose a potential funder based upon funder guidelines, and recognize each component of a proposal.
-The student finishes the class with a complete and thoughtfully-prepared grant proposal ready for submission.
-Prerequisite(s): Any foundational research course 3 credit(s)
+This course explores the grant proposal writing process from the initial inquiry through submittal.
+Students develop a grant proposal idea, identify and choose a potential funder based on funder guidelines, and recognize each component of a proposal.
+The student finishes the class with a complete and thoughtfully prepared grant proposal ready for submission.
+The readings integrate current scholarship, analysis pertaining to funding strategies and assessing potential funders, and considerations related to addressing community needs.
+Prerequisite(s): Any foundational research